 This is why many grandparents find 529 plans particularly attractive.
 Your 529 plan is typically not counted as an asset in the determination of financial need for federal student aid programs.
 However, any money actually spent on behalf of the student must be added to student income on the aid application.

 Grandparents using a 529 plan to save for a grandchild's college education should open the account in their names if they want to maintain control and retain the ability to change the beneficiary to another grandchild.
 However, if you and your spouse as grandparents prefer that the parents control the account, you can simply make a contribution into the parents' 529 account (assuming that particular 529 plan accepts contributions from a non-owner).

 Another easy way to gift a 529 plan contribution into an account for a grandchild is to make the check out in the name of the 529 plan and hand the check to the parent, who can make sure it is contributed on behalf of your grandchild.
 For gift tax purposes, the grandparent is still the one making the contribution.

-In any year that your 529 contributions for a particular beneficiary exceed $14,000, you may make an election on IRS Form 709 to spread the contributions over five years (20 percent per year) for gift tax purposes.
-This permits front-loading of up to $70,000 per beneficiary (or $140,000 for a married couple) into a 529 plan without generating a taxable gift, assuming no other gifts to that beneficiary are made during the five-calendar-year period.
+In any year that your 529 contributions for a particular beneficiary exceed the limit, you may make an election on IRS Form 709 to spread the contributions over five years (20 percent per year) for gift tax purposes.
+This permits front-loading a substantial amount into a 529 plan without generating a taxable gift, assuming no other gifts to that beneficiary are made during the five-calendar-year period.
 If you make the five-year election and die before the fifth calendar year, the contributions allocated to the years after your death are included in your taxable estate.